airayzing/Help-Docs-v2/eleapi-resource-center/how-eleapi-works/bot-management/3rd-party-apps-integrations/extraaedge-integration-with-eleapi.md

 description: This page contains the information about the 3rd party integrations.
 ---

-# ExtraaEdge integration with ChatbotWorld
+# ExtraaEdge integration with EleAPI

-To integrate ChatbotWorld with ExtraaEdge, follow these steps:
+To integrate EleAPI with ExtraaEdge, follow these steps:

 ## Use case